 • Taking screenshots of content

-• Inputting published content into GAI prompts
+• Inputting published content into Gen AI prompts

 • Printing, scanning or making photocopies